algorandfoundation/docs/docs/get-details/dapps/smart-contracts/frontend/smartsigs.md

 # Compiling TEAL program from SDKs
 Before a TEAL program can be used, it must be compiled.
 SDKs provide this capability.
-The examples in this section use simple contract which contains one line of TEAL code, `int 1` .
-This will always return `true`.
+The examples in this section use a simple contract which contains one line of TEAL code, `int 1` .
+This will always return an approval for the transaction.
 So, any transactions that use this TEAL file will succeed.
 Never use this TEAL in a production application as it approves all transactions.

 To use the SDK compile command, the [config settings](../../../../run-a-node/reference/config.md) may need to be modified to set a value for `EnableDeveloperAPI`, which should be set to `true`.
 The default is false.
 If using the sandbox, the following modification is already made.
 If [running your own node](../../../../run-a-node/setup/install.md), you may see an error similar to "compile was not enabled in the configuration file by setting the EnableDeveloperAPI to true".
 Make the following modification to the `config.json` file located in the node’s data directory.
 First, if there is not a `config.json`, make a copy of the `config.json.example` file.